MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Thread_Jobs.md

 ### Using `ForEach-Object -Parallel -AsJob`

 PowerShell 7.0 added a new parameter set to the `ForEach-Object` cmdlet.
-The new parameters allow you to run script blocks in parallel thread as PowerShell jobs.
+The new parameters allow you to run script blocks in parallel threads as PowerShell jobs.

 You can pipe data to `ForEach-Object -Parallel`.
 The data is passed to the